-The Child Disability Benefit was launched in 2003 by the federal Government as part of the Canada Child Benefit.
+The Child Disability Benefit, as part of theย Canada Child Benefit, was launched in 2003 by the federal Government.
 It is a government benefit designed to help families cope with the expenses that come with caring for a child with a mental or physical disability.

 What is the Child Disability Benefit?

 The Child Disability Benefit CDB is a tax-exempt monthly benefit managed by the Canada Revenue Agency (CRA).
-It supplements the Canada Child Benefit (CCB) and provides financial assistance to families who have a child living with serious and long-term disabilities and is under the age of 18.
+It provides financial assistance to families who have a child living with serious and long-term disabilities and is under the age of 18.

 The CDB is intended to assist with the additional costs that frequently arise when raising a child with a disability.
 Such costs can involve therapy, medical apparatus, medication, and education.